Stealthy Multi-Task Adversarial Attacks: Related Work

 \section{Related Work}

-\subsection{Multi-task learning}
+\subsection{Multi-task Learning}

-Multi-task learning (MTL) is a machine learning paradigm that simultaneously learns multiple related tasks, offering benefits such as improved data efficiency, reduced overfitting, and enhanced generalization \cite{caruana1997multitask,xu2016multi,crawshaw2020multi}.
-MTL has gained popularity in various fields, including natural language processing and computer vision \cite{zhang2022survey,yu2024unleashing}.
-Recent surveys categorize MTL techniques into areas such as regularization, relationship learning, feature propagation, optimization, and pre-training \cite{evgeniou2004regularized,hinton2012deep,zhang2019generation,guo2024min}.
-MTL approaches can be broadly classified into joint training and multi-step training methods depending on task relations \cite{zhang2022survey,ghamizi2022adversarial}.
-The field has evolved from traditional approaches to deep learning and pretrained foundation models, with recent developments focusing on task-promotable and task-agnostic training, as well as zero-shot learning capabilities \cite{he2020contrastive,yu2024unleashing}.
-MTL has also been explored in distributed and streaming machine learning contexts, highlighting its versatility for future applications \cite{nassif2020multitask}.
+Multi-task learning (MTL) is a machine learning paradigm which enables the simultaneous training of multiple related tasks, providing advantages such as improved data efficiency, reduced overfitting, and enhanced generalization capabilities \cite{caruana1997multitask,crawshaw2020multi}.
+By leveraging shared representations among tasks, MTL has become increasingly popular across diverse fields, including natural language processing and computer vision \cite{zhang2023survey,yu2024unleashing,jia2026adaptive}.
+Recent advancements have categorized MTL techniques into several domains, such as regularization strategies, task relationship modeling, feature propagation, optimization frameworks, and pre-training methods \cite{hinton2012deep,guo2024min,guo2025min}.

-\subsection{Adversarial attacks}
+MTL approaches are broadly classified into joint training and multi-step training methods, depending on the nature of task relationships and the level of interaction between tasks \cite{zhang2023survey,li2025task}, which has evolved significantly with the emergence of deep learning and pretrained foundation models.
+These advancements have introduced innovations such as task-promotable, task-agnostic training, and capabilities for zero-shot and few-shot learning, making MTL applicable in scenarios with limited task-specific labeled data \cite{he2020contrastive,yu2024unleashing}.
+As MTL continues to mature, emerging research focuses on improving task balancing, addressing task interference, and enhancing robustness for its up-to-date application in complex domains~\cite{li2025task,li2026fedsta}.

-Adversarial attacks have emerged as a significant challenge for deep neural networks (DNNs), which are highly vulnerable to perturbations that can lead to incorrect predictions \cite{lu2017adversarial,sun2024defense}.
-These perturbations, though often imperceptible to human observers, can drastically alter the output of a model, revealing critical weaknesses in DNN architectures \cite{nguyen2015deep,carlini2017towards,madry2018towards}.
+\subsection{Adversarial Attacks}